randyviandaputra/programming-notes/memulai-dengan-git.md

 Saya akan asumsikan nama pengguna AjarinKoding **AjarinKoding**.
 Ini akan membuat akun GitHub baru Anda `github.com/AjarinKoding`.

-Once you've made your account, create a repository by clicking **Add New Repo**.
-Do not initialize with a README.md or .gitignore at this point.
-We can call the repository **project**.
-Your repository has been created at `github.com/you/project`.
-It should be completely empty.

 Setelah membuat akun, buat repositori dengan mengklik **Tambahkan Repo Baru**.
 Jangan menginisialisasi dengan README.md atau .gitignore pada saat ini.
 Kita dapat memanggil repositori **project**.
 Repositori Anda telah dibuat di